charbelmarche33/charbelmarche33.github.io/_posts/blog/2016-11-24-Blog-entry-three.markdown

     \{\%endfor\%\}
 {% endblockquote %}

-If you want to pass a different paramater into the same function for each button, you have to make sure that you put the quotes around the object that you want to pass in.
+If you want to pass a different paramater into the same function in your controller.js file for each button, you have to make sure that you put the quotes around the object that you want to pass in.
 I literally sat there for hours trying to figure what wasn't working.

 The reason you have to do this is because if you do not, Angular JS will think that whatever value room.room_name is, is a variable referring to a name of an html block as opposed to passing in a string (if it originally was a string).